learn-co-curriculum/js-advanced-functions-introduction/README.md

 _love_ to ask questions in this area, so we want to make sure you're well-prepared!

-After that you might fall in love with functions as much as JavaScript has.
+After that, you might fall in love with functions as much as JavaScript has.
 You're going to see the wisdom of some of JavaScript's choices and are going to be a more-thoughtful, more-empathetic, and more robust developer.